 To address these challenges, the low-altitude economy need reliance on Non-Terrestrial Networks (NTNs), such as Low Earth Orbit (LEO) satellite networks, High-Altitude Platform Stations (HAPS), and other space-based or non-conventional communication infrastructures.
 NTN can offer broader and reliable coverage, accommodate high-dynamics flight scenarios, and provide enhanced security and regulatory capabilities.

 Additionally, in some challenging environment, such as steep mountains, deep valleys, and dense forests, it brings significant difficulties for UAV flight.
 The rapidly changing weather conditions in remote mountainous regions, such as sudden strong winds, rain, or fog, further complicate UAVs’ operations.
 An example is showed in Figure 1, some UAVs flight over the area 1 are affected by the heavy rain, while the UAVs flights over the area 2 are affected by the dense fog.
-Under such scenarios, the 6G networks with satellite access need not only provide satellite-based communication, but also provide non-3GPP sensing data processing result (e.g. weather condition, obstacle detection) for UAVs to assist optimizing flight paths and ensure task operation.
+Usually, UAVs can be equipped with camera and sensors to monitor the visible environment and process the collected sensor data locally or transmit them back to the application server on the ground for collaborative processing with the data from other UAVs, and/or assisted information about the flight paths from 3rd party (e.g. Meteorological Bureau, which keeps monitoring the weather and forecasting for the whole region based on distributed meteorological monitoring station on the ground and onboard satellites).
+For the varying environment, the UAV need to adjust the flight paths and associated operations regarding the weather prediction, which raises demands on the round-trip delay of sensing result.
+Under such scenarios, the 6G networks with satellite access can not only provide satellite-based communication, but also provide satellite onboard computing resources to facilitate non-3GPP sensing data processing (e.g. weather condition, obstacle detection) for UAVs to assist optimizing flight paths and ensure task operation.